k9w/instructions/version-control/rcs.md

 In my testing, this deleted revision 1.2.
 Need to investigate if that's connected with the 2 locks.

+Looks like RCS can roll back to a previous version.
+But once it does, it cannot keep any revisions newer than that.

+`rcs -b1.1 doas.conf` didn't create a new branch.

+I will document RCS further in this guide after I have a better understanding of CVS and SVN.

 ## Create a new branch